-Project 14 hosted by Medical University Lodz: "Optimizating extra-cochlear electrical stimulations in tinnitus treatment"
+Project 14 hosted by Medical University Lodz: "Treat Tinnitus by treating the spine"

 Shikha Spencer is a physiotherapist specialised in neurological rehabilitation.
 After her graduation studies in India, she was selected for her post-graduation studies in Catholic University of Leuven, Belgium in 2013.
-Her passion is bringing healing to people who have been through stressful experience due to neurological and ENT problems using rehabilitation techniques, electrical and magnetic stimulation therapy.
+Her passion is bringing healing to people who have been through stressful experience due to neurological and ENT problems using physiotherapy and rehabilitation techniques.
 Currently she is an ESIT research student at the Medical University of Lodz, Poland under the supervision of Dr. Marzena Mielczarek, Marzena Bielinska, and Dr. Magdalena Sereda (University of Nottingham).
 The goal of her PhD studies is performing the first placebo-controlled randomized study on physical therapy for chronic tinnitus patients.

 Project 15 hosted by Centre National de la Recherche Scientifique Marseille: "Developing new strategies of cochlear electric stimulation to suppress tinnitus"